dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 is canonically equivalent to `LATIN SMALL LETTER E` (`U+0065`) followed by `COMBINING ACUTE ACCENT` (`U+0301`).
-Both of these extended grapheme clusters are valid ways to represent the character `é`, and so they're considered to be canonically equivalent:
+Both of these extended grapheme clusters are valid ways to represent the character `é`, and so they're considered to be canonically equivalent.

 ```swift
 // "Voulez-vous un café?" using LATIN SMALL LETTER E WITH ACUTE